-At first, I was a little too gung-ho and started off trying to make macarons, my favorite.
-It. did. not. go. well.
+At first, I was a little too gung-ho and started off trying to make macarons, my favourite.
+It.
+Did.
+Not.
+Go.
+Well.

 I didn’t have organic shortening on hand, so I used a little Melt.
-That’s why the color is a little translucent.
+That’s why the colour is a little translucent.

 1/3 c.
 No Egg (grab some here from Amazon)